 Let’s take a look at some of the different models of the Floyd Rose Tremolo System.

 Floyd Rose Original

 As the name suggests, the Floyd Rose Original is the first design, and it was released in the early ’80s.
 The Original is still in use, and all other versions are modifications of it.

 Floyd Rose 1000 and Floyd Rose Special

-The Floyd Rose 1000 and Floyd Rose Special are the same as the Original.
-They’re versions in different countries.
+The Floyd Rose 1000 and Floyd Rose Special are the same as the Original, but have different names in different countries.

 Floyd Rose Pro

 The Floyd Rose Pro is a low-profile version of the Original.
 This model allows you to keep your hand closer to the strings when using the bar, and it uses a closer string spacing.

 The Floyd Rose Speedloader is based on the Original but uses a different string changing system — one that’s designed to reduce the amount of time it takes to change a string.
 The downside to this system is that it requires a particular type of string.